riscv-boom/riscv-boom/docs/sections/Execute/execute.rst

 misspeculated, it’s response is de-asserted as it exits the functional unit.

-An example pipelined functional unit is shown in Fig [fig:abstract-functional-unit].
+An example pipelined functional unit is shown in :numref:`abstract-fu`.

 Un-pipelined Functional Units
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~